Recommended for long-term investors on the hunt for low fees and focusing on the UK and US markets

 Freetrade provides free for stock and ETF trading.
 The account opening is seamless, fully digital, and really fast.
 The mobile trading platform is well-designed and user-friendly.

 At Freetrade, you can only trade with stocks and ETFs, limited to the US and UK markets.
-Research and education tools only cover basic charting and educational articles.
+Research tools cover only basic charting tools.
 Credit/debit card deposit and withdrawal is not available.

 |• Free stocks and ETF trading||• Basic product portfolio|